pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:profiled_ll}

-so the nuisance parameters $\boldsymbol{\theta}_\nu$ are profiled by considering their values that would maximise the likelihood conditional each value of the parameters of interest $\boldsymbol{\theta}_\iota$.
+so the nuisance parameters $\boldsymbol{\theta}_\nu$ are profiled by considering their values that would maximise the likelihood conditional to each value of the parameters of interest $\boldsymbol{\theta}_\iota$.
 Noting that a constant denominator in the likelihood would cancel out at each side of [Equation @eq:delta_log], and its equivalent when